MartinLoeper/KAMP-Installer-Index/README.md

 The configuration file chooses the installer's correct options for you.
 You just have to follow the last few steps and start the installation.

 After the KAMP Eclipse distribution launched, wait a few minutes for the setup to finish.
 There are some post install hooks running inside the fresh Eclipse workspace.
-They are cloning the KAMP git, running the MWE2 workflow and finally do a build job.
+They are cloning the KAMP git, running the MWE2 workflow and finally execute a build job.